-I am active speaker about technology and specifically about the Internet of Things.
+I am an active speaker about technology and specifically about the Internet of Things.
 I co-founded ioBridge and created ThingSpeak — two platforms that have spurred on IoT applications for many developers, manufacturers, and users all over the world.
 My most popular projects are @MyToaster and CheerLights.
 In both cases, social media is involved to interact with physical objects and more importantly connect us a little more.

 As a Software Developer at ioBridge and active speaker, and developer (including having over 800 people following his toaster on Twitter) in the Internet of Things space Hans Scharler is someone to watch as he sits on the interesting intersection of DIY’ers and corporate products.